 Please send it to:

 Kansas Bar Foundation, CRHA Grant Program

 1200 SW Harrison St.

 Note: Grant recipients will be notified of funding decisions in late fall.

-The KBF CRHA Grant Committee will review the grant proposals between July1-September 30.
-Funding decisions are announced in 2018.
+The KBF CRHA Grant Committee will review grant proposals between July 1–September 30.
+Funding decisions are announced in late fall of 2019.
+Checks are awarded in January 2020.
 The KBF CRHA Grant Committee is comprised of five individuals selected by the KBF Board of Trustees.